Brick Court Chambers’ Complaints Procedure

 Formal complaints procedure

-- Please address your formal letter of complaint to Jonathan Hirst QC or Helen Davies QC, Brick Court Chambers, 7-8 Essex Street, London, WC2R 3LD.
+- Please address your formal letter of complaint to Mark Howard QC or Helen Davies QC, Brick Court Chambers, 7-8 Essex Street, London, WC2R 3LD.
 Please give the following details: your name and address, which member(s) of Chambers (or staff) you are complaining about; the detail of the complaint, and what you would like done about it.

 - Within 21 days of your letter being received the Head(s) of Chambers, or her/his/their deputy in her/his/their absence, will investigate the complaint her/himself/themselves in conjunction with the practice manager and the senior clerk.
 If your complaint is against the Head(s) of Chambers it will be investigated by the next most senior member of our Chambers’ Executive Committee in conjunction with one of the senior clerks.
 In any case, the person(s) investigating the complaint will be other than the person you are complaining about.